 - Comply with all tax and licensing requirements for doing business in the state.

 - Review the programs within the NJCEP website, forms, guidebook and all relevant program updates.

-- Complete one project within NJCEP in the requested category.
+- Complete one project within NJCEP in the requested category and have it inspected by a NJCEP representative.
 Please include the NJCEP project number in the comment sections of the trade ally request form.

 - Hold a non-expired New Jersey electrical contractor license and include the name of the NJ electrical license holder, NJ license number and expiration date on each SRP registration that they submit.

 - Solar Equipment Manufacturers - Modules must be UL listed or UL certified through a nationally recognized testing laboratory.

 - Solar Inverter Manufacturers - Inverters must be certified as compliant with the requirements of IEEE 929 for small photovoltaic systems and with UL 1741 (for Level 1 and 2 interconnections only) or UL certified through a nationally recognized testing laboratory.

 If your company fulfills all of the requirements as listed above, you may begin the trade ally registration process.
 Please include the NJCEP project number in the comments section when you submit your listing.

 In the event that an employee or group of employees from a company on the trade ally database leaves to start their own company, the new company will not be listed on the trade ally database until the new company completes all of the requirements needed to become a trade ally.